-A bears Instead of taking one long sleep, bears take naps in dens, caves, or hollow trees. frogs Frogs go to the bottom of streams and ponds where the water doesn't freeze.
+Say: Gingerbread Boy is a good listener!
+Let's learn more about animals that sleep all winter.
+During the season of winter there are many changes.
+Who والمراجع وا bears Instead of taking one long sleep, bears take naps in dens, caves, or hollow trees.
+M frogs Frogs go to the bottom of streams and ponds where the water doesn't freeze.
 Land frogs burrow or dig under leaves and dirt.
-They do freeze a little but thaw out and wake up in the spring! ladybugs Ladybugs and other insects hibernate in tree trunks, logs, ground cover, buildings, and even peoples' homes when it gets cold.
-Z snakes Snakes find places under rocks.
-They travel to places where hundreds of snakes stay together to help keep warm. æ. turtles Some turtles find a warm place, dig a hole in the ground and sleep during the winter.
+They do freeze a little but thaw out and wake up in the spring! Ŕ ladybugs Ladybugs and other insects hibernate in tree trunks, logs, ground cover, buildings, and even peoples' homes when it gets cold. snakes Snakes find places under rocks.
+They travel to places where hundreds of snakes stay together to help keep warm.
+2 turtles Some turtles find a warm place, dig a hole in the ground and sleep during the winter.
 Water turtles swim deep into the water and snuggle down in the mud for the winter.
+424 ladybug, snake, turtle